yandex-cloud/docs/en/network-load-balancer/operations/load-balancer-create.md

       {% endif %}

-   1. Run the following command:
+   1. Run the following command using the target group ID in the `target-group-id` parameter:

       ```
       yc load-balancer network-load-balancer create \